comic/grand-challenge.org/docs/docs/building.rst

     # Auto reload dev server:
     sphinx-autobuild docs docs/_build/html

-- To make a 'production' build of the docs, run :code:`make` from the :code:`docs/` folder.
+- To make a 'production' build of the docs, run :code:`make html` from the :code:`docs/` folder.
 This will generate a html based structure in :code:`docs/_build/html`.

 .. code-block:: bash